 An engagement letter is often the only document that clearly explains:

-• Why certain documents are requested
+• Why are certain documents requested

 • Why certain work can’t be done